The Story Behind ‘Let Them Eat Cake’, Marie-Antoinette’s Famous Quote

 Who Was Marie-Antoinette?

-Marie-Antoinette arrived in France in 1770, and she lived in the opulent Palace of Versailles with her husband, the Dauphin.
+Marie-Antoinette arrived in Versailles in 1770, and she lived in the opulent Château with her husband, the Dauphin.

-By 1774, King Louis XV died, and the Dauphin ascended to the throne with the name of Louis XVI.
+By 1774, King Louis XV died, and the Dauphin ascended to the throne with the name of King Louis XVI.
 Before the age of 20, Marie-Antoinette was already Queen of France.

-Marie-Antoinette had a lavish lifestyle, and she liked to organize great balls in the Palace or extravagant parties in the Gardens of Versailles.
-When she needed to escape the French court’s rigors, she traveled incognito to Paris or spent her time ‘playing the peasant’ in the hamlet built for her inside Versailles.
+Marie-Antoinette had a lavish lifestyle, and she liked to organize great balls in the Château or extravagant parties in the Gardens of Versailles.
+When she needed to escape the French court’s rigors, she traveled incognito to Paris or spent her time “playing the peasant” in the hamlet built for her inside Versailles.

-Despite her position as Queen of France, Marie Antoinette had no power.
+Despite her position as Queen of France, Marie-Antoinette had no power.
 She still was an Austrian who never broke ties with her family in Vienna, so King Louis XVI never discussed politics or asked her advice on state affairs.
 Apart from her lavish parties, charitable works, and producing heirs to the French throne, the Queen of France could not do much more.

 Did Marie-Antoinette Say Let Them Eat Cake?

-According to historians, Marie-Antoinette Let Them Eat Cake quote was, in reality, a false rumor.
-The evidence suggests that Marie-Antoinette did not say Let Them Eat Cake and that it was somebody else who uttered the famous quote long before Marie-Antoinette became Queen of France.
-Here’s what we know:
+According to historians, the Marie-Antoinette “Let Them Eat Cake” quote was, in reality, a false rumor.
+The evidence suggests that Queen Marie-Antoinette did not say Let Them Eat Cake and that it was somebody else who uttered the famous quote “Let Them Eat Cake” long before Marie-Antoinette became Queen of France.

 1. We Find Versions of Marie-Antoinette’s Quote Let Them Eat Cake Years Before